akimd/vcsn/lib/vcsn/rat/README.txt

 with no common root).
 Bison does not allow to parametrize the parser, and anyway, let's avoid more compile-time and code-bloat.

-The trick is simple: store the weights W as a rational-expression: "{W}\e", and simply use the product to apply a weight.
+The trick is simple: store the weights W as a rational-expression: "<W>\e", and simply use the product to apply a weight.

 * Dealing with "labels are words"